soteria-dag/soterd/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-* **Check if there's already [a package] which provides that enhancement.**
-* **Determine [which repository the enhancement should be suggested in].**
+* **Determine which repository the enhancement should be suggested in.**
 * **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Asoterd)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository]() your enhancement suggestion is related to, create an issue on that repository and provide the following information:
+After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of soterd which the suggestion is related to.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most soterd users and isn't something that can or should be implemented as a [community package]().
+* **Explain why this enhancement would be useful** to most soterd users and isn't something that can or should be implemented as a community package.
 * **List some other text editors or applications where this enhancement exists.**
 * **Specify the name and version of the OS you're using.**